1. What does “False Advertising” mean?

 4. The products I uploaded with empty or incorrect images are considered “False Advertising”, what can I do?

 In order to ensure consistency and quality on the platform, Wish requires that all listings use accurate images.
-If you have accidentally uploaded the wrong images to a listing, please disable the product as soon as possible and create a new listing to avoid fines.
+If you have accidentally uploaded the wrong images to a listing, please disable the product as soon as possible and create a new listing to avoid infractions.

 5. How is “False Advertising” different from “Misleading Listing”?